kargamant/MobileRobots/README.md

 # How is it played?
 There are 2 modes avaliable: sand-box and ai.
-Sand-box mode is a basic single player mode.
+**Sand-box mode** is a basic single player mode.
 You control robots.
-Ai mode is an auto play mode.
+**Ai mode** is an auto play mode.
 Ai plays for you.

 # Sand-box mode
+A normal single player mode.
+It was mostly used for testing purposes, so not always stable.
+Some robots are randomly spawned on field, but you can purchase more for coins that are given at start of the game.
+Also coins can be spent on modules in module store.
+Spend them wisely, cause some robots might remain uneffective😢.
 To play it you have to build the project and run it with -sand-box flag.
 `$ ./main -sand-box`